oasci/pitt-biosc1540-2024f/content/assessments/assignments/05/index.md

 ## Q06

+**Points**: 6

 Describe the concept of homology modeling in protein structure prediction.
-In your answer, briefly explain the main principles behind homology modeling.
+Explain the main principles behind this method and why it's useful.
+Mention at least one limitation of this approach.

 ## Q07

 **a**

+**Points**: 4

 -   Visit the [SWISS-MODEL](https://swissmodel.expasy.org/interactive) interactive workspace.
 -   Use the following amino acid sequence for prediction: